isomerpages/ogp-buildforgood/pages/About BFG.md

 ![](/images/hackathon%204%20jan%20%20(46).jpg)
 ## **About Build for Good**

-Build for Good is a one-month long hackathon for citizens to build solutions to tackle public good problems in Singapore.
+Build for Good is a one-month long hackathon for citizens to build solutions that tackle public good problems in Singapore.
 Throughout the month, participating teams will pick a problem of their choice, identify solutions, build prototypes, and test them with users.
+They will be provided the necessary support through their journey — be it domain expert advice, mentorship, workshops, or resources.

-At the end of the month, they will present their solutions to government leaders, and selected projects will receive funding to carry on their projects.
+At the end of the month, teams will present their solutions to government leaders at the finale, and selected projects will receive funding to carry on their projects.
+Teams will take ownership of their projects from start to end, and get the final say on whether to carry on the project beyond finale.

+## **Why was Build for Good started?**

-Through Build for Good, we hope to be able to adopt a bottom-up approach to empower citizens to lead the change in making Singapore better.
-Teams will own the project from start to end, and have the final decision whether they will be carrying on their projects beyond finale.
+Through Build for Good, we hope to empower citizens with good ideas to lead the change in making Singapore better.